babkinevgeny/rsschool-cv/cv.md

 ### Education
 I have a diploma of specialist in customs sphere of Russian Customs Academy.
 My major was Technical and Computer Tools of Customs Control and Criminology.
 Also I prefer to pass courses in Udemy like Node.js or React courses.
+### English
+I have B1 level of English, but I'm trying to improve it every day and getting course in English school.
+Now I have no problems to speak with foreigners be it Europe or Asia.
+Also I prefer getting information from english language sources as Udemy, Medium and writing technical documentations in english is not a problem.